 Alumni in the Pros

-30+ alumni have laced up the skates at the professional level, including four players with the hometown Columbus Blue Jackets and four with their AHL affiliate Cleveland Monsters.
+30+ alumni have laced up the skates at the professional level, including four players with the hometown Columbus Blue Jackets and five with their AHL affiliate Cleveland Monsters.

 NHL Draft & Free Agents

 |Trent Vogelhuber||Columbus Blue Jackets||2007||7||211|